Skip to main page content

 Livesey G, Taylor R, Livesey HF, Buyken AE, Jenkins DJA, Augustin LSA, Sievenpiper JL, Barclay AW, Liu S, Wolever TMS, Willett WC, Brighenti F, Salas-Salvadó J, Björck I, Rizkalla SW, Riccardi G, Vecchia C, Ceriello A, Trichopoulou A, Poli A, Astrup A, Kendall CWC, Ha MA, Baer-Sinnott S, Brand-Miller JC.
 Livesey G, et al. Nutrients.
 2019 Jun 25;11(6):1436. doi: 10.3390/nu11061436.
 Nutrients.
 2019.
 PMID: 31242690 Free PMC article.

-In addition, neither dietary fiber nor cereal fiber nor wholegrain were found to be reliable or effective surrogate measures of GI or GL.
-Finally, our cost-benefit analysis suggests food and nutrition advice favors lower GI or GL and would produce significant potential cos …
+Finally, our cost-benefit analysis suggests food and nutrition advice favors lower GI or GL and would produce significant potential c …

 The lactose content of Mini Babybel and suitability for galactosaemia.